D

 After a coffee we visited the Anne Frank Museum.
 This is an old house, where a Jewish family hid during World War 2.
 They were in hiding for 2 years before being found only weeks before the end of the war, only the father survived.
 Anne Frank was the daughter, her diary has been found and published.
 We have not read it yet, but probably should at some stage.

 It was about 5.30pm and we hadn’t had a beer or lunch yet, so we headed for a pub by the canals.
-After a feed and a couple of beers it was time to wind up our stay in Amsterdam.
-We wandered through another quieter neighborhood, through the red light district, ate brownies and made our way to our houseboat for our final night.
+After a feed and a couple of beers it was time to wind up our stay in A

 The next morning we were up for breakfast before heading out to the bus terminal, we had an 8 hour bus ride back to London, which included taking the bus on a massive cargo train under the English Channel.